Up to 50% off sofas & mattresses — limited‑time deals.

 Which Sixpenny sofa is best for lower-back sensitivity?

-Amelia is the easiest to live with for long, upright sitting because the depth and posture feel more supportive.
-Aria can also work well if you consistently use the lumbar setup.
+Amelia was the safest fit for long, upright sitting in our testing.
+Aria can also work well if you use the lumbar cushion consistently.

 Which model feels the most like a “cloud couch”?

-Neva delivered the plushest, most sink-in lounge feel in our rotation—especially for movie nights and naps.
+Neva delivered the plushest, most sink-in cloud-couch feel in our group, especially for movie nights and naps.

 I’m short—what’s the safest pick?

 Amelia is the most natural fit for shorter legs.
-Aria can be a strong second choice when the lumbar cushion reduces the effective depth.
+Aria is the next-best option when the lumbar cushion shortens the usable depth.

 How long do I have to return a sofa?